nstory/wokewindows/README.md

 I use [nvm](https://github.com/nvm-sh/nvm) to download and run the correct node.js version for the project based on the `.nvmrc` file.

-You will need a local [PostgeSQL Server](https://www.postgresql.org/) to run the application.
+You will need a local [PostgreSQL Server](https://www.postgresql.org/) to run the application.

 Follow these steps to install interpreters, dependencies, etc.